Douglas W. Gilpin, Director, Campus Construction

 Ana Thiemer, Associate Director, Planning

-Ana joined PMCS in 2015, overseeing the university’s Replacement & Renewal (R&R) program.
-Her division now includes technical review, cost estimating, project planning, and design.
-In addition, she oversees the PMCS data and communication team, which provides technical and support services to the organization.
-Before beginning her employment with The University of Texas at Austin more than eight years ago, Ana held positions in private firms and the Texas Higher Education Coordinating Board (THECB).
+Ana oversees the university’s Replacement & Renewal (R&R) program.
+Her division includes technical review, cost estimating, project planning, and design.
+In addition, she oversees the data and communication team, which provides technical and support services to the organization.
+Before beginning her employment with The University of Texas at Austin, Ana held positions in private firms and the Texas Higher Education Coordinating Board (THECB).
 She serves on several APPA task groups and is a faculty member in the APPA Institute for Leadership in Educational Facilities.
 Ana holds a master’s degree in higher education administration from UT Austin.

 Nathaniel (Nate) Atkins, Manager

-Trina joined PMCS as contracts manager in February 2017.
-Her main duties are managing the solicitations and contracts for outside professional services and contractors as well as coordinating with internal services in support of the project management team.
+Trina joined UT as a contracts manager in February 2017.
+As the Assistant Director for Contracts, her main duties are managing the solicitations and contracts for outside professional services and contractors as well as coordinating with internal services in support of the project management team.
 She has more than 30 years of purchasing and contracting experience, 24 of those at The University of Texas at Austin Purchasing Office.
 She also has experience in municipal procurement.
 Trina is a Certified Purchasing Manager.
 She holds a bachelor’s degree in business administration from UT Austin.

-To ensure that PMCS delivers quality results and meets organizational goals, Robyn provides oversight to a team whose functions include strategic business analysis, process documentation, client satisfaction, and communication efforts in support of the entire PMCS organization.
+Robyn provides oversight to a team whose functions include strategic business analysis, process documentation, client satisfaction, and communication efforts.
+Along with ensuring quality results and meeting organizational goals in support of the entire organization.
 She has more than 28 years of professional experience, including over 17 years with The University of Texas at Austin.
 Robyn received her bachelor’s degree in sociology and master’s degree in architecture from UT Austin.

 Kate Haenchen Jimenez, Planning and Design Services Manager